Fragrant and high-quality rice remains the key export drivers of Vietnamese rice products in 2026

 In fact, Vietnam is among the pioneering countries implementing large-scale low-emission rice production.
 According to the Ministry, high-quality rice now accounts for about 89% of total exports.
 Of this share, 60–70% consists of fragrant and specialty varieties.
 Brands such as ST24, ST25, Hạt Ngọc Trời, and VJ Pearl Rice are gradually strengthening their positions in the EU, the United States, and Japan.

-As cultivated rice areas continue to shrink while output remains stable thanks to higher productivity, Vietnam’s rice sector faces a strong restructuring imperative.
-Increasing the share of fragrant and high-quality rice in total exports in 2026 is viewed as a strategic pillar.
-It is expected to enhance value, mitigate market risks, and solidify the global standing of Vietnamese rice.
+As cultivated rice areas continue to shrink while output remains stable thanks to higher productivity, Vietnamese rice industry faces a strong restructuring imperative.
+Increasing the share of fragrant and high-quality rice in total exports in 2026 is as a strategic pillar.
+It is likely to enhance value, mitigate market risks, and solidify the global standing of Vietnamese rice.

 Vietnamese source: https://congthuong.vn/xuat-khau-gao-2026-gao-thom-chat-luong-cao-giu-vai-tro-chu-luc-440499.html